 For obvious reasons, shopping for a ring together may take away some of the surprise of the proposal.
 But, Chertoff says that there can still be some elements of mystery as long as you don't know the specific proposal plans, like when and where and how it's going to all take place.

-Relying your spouse-to-be to pick out the ring of your dreams could also backfire if he unknowingly goes over budget or has trouble choosing between so many different options, says Chang.
+Relying on your spouse-to-be to pick out the ring of your dreams could also backfire if they unknowingly go over budget or have trouble choosing between so many different options, says Chang.
 It's rarely a sure thing when one person is left to their own devices.

 "Everything is about communicating," Chertoff says.
-"If you've discussed getting married, discussing the ring—style, costs and shopping together—should be the next conversation."
-That said, if you know you want some sort of surprise, then make that crystal clear to your significant other, who can consult with your friends and family along the way.
+"If you've discussed getting married, discussing the ring—style, costs, and shopping together—should be the next conversation."
+With that said, if you know you want some sort of surprise, then make that crystal clear to your significant other, who can consult with your friends and family along the way.

 Instead of adding ring shopping to your mundane "to do" list, make the trip a special occasion.
 Chertoff recommends having a leisurely brunch before going to a few jewelry stores, or going out to a romantic dinner afterwards.
 You might also want to ask what engagement ring shopping services are offered at the stores you plan to visit.
 Some offer private appointments with champagne, Chertoff notes.

 This is where compromise comes into play.
-If your groom doesn't like the idea of you shopping with him, then start dropping heavy hints with family and friends, and then ask your guy to check in with them.
-"Or create a Pinterest board with your favorite rings, or populate your Instagram feed or snap a few engagement ring photos that he's bound to come across," says Chertoff.
+If your SO doesn't like the idea of you shopping with him or her, then start dropping heavy hints with family and friends, and then ask your other half to check in with them.
+"Or create a Pinterest board with your favorite rings, or populate your Instagram feed, or snap a few engagement ring photos that they're bound to come across," says Chertoff.
 The same goes for if you're the one resisting.
-Give him some clues so he's set up for success.
+Give your fiancé-to-be some clues so they're set up for success.